channouze/fail2ban-digest-telegram/README.md

 	  2 event(s) for IP 0.0.0.1                                   : 2017-05-15 06:48:35, 2017-05-15 07:06:37
 	  1 event(s) for IP 0.0.0.2                                   : 2017-05-15 16:09:51

-Using the digest action for command line display will not empty the database by default, while send the email digest will empty it.
+Using the digest action for command line display will not empty the database by default, while send the telegram digest will empty it.
 This can be changed by using the `--delete` and `--no-delete` options.

 Setup